Edinburgh Festival Fringe

 The Fringe board of directors is drawn from members of the Edinburgh Festival Fringe Society, many of whom are Fringe participants themselves – performers or venue operators.
-Elections are held once a year, in August, and Board members serve a term of four years.
-The Board appoints the Fringe Society's Chief Executive (formerly known as the Fringe Administrator or Director), currently Shona McCarthy who assumed the role in March 2016.
-The Chief Executive operates under the chair, currently Benny Higgins.
+Elections are held once a year, in August, and board members serve a term of four years.
+The Board appoints the Fringe Society's Chief Executive (formerly known as the Fringe Administrator or Director).
+The Chief Executive operates under the chair.

-Phoebe Waller-Bridge, whose show Fleabag was performed at the Fringe in 2013, was named President of the Edinburgh Festival Fringe Society in 2021.
+Phoebe Waller-Bridge, whose show Fleabag was performed at the Fringe in 2013 before it was adapted for television, was named the first-ever President of the Edinburgh Festival Fringe Society in 2021.

 The planned 2020 Fringe Festival was suspended along with all of the city's other major summer festivals.
 This came as a result of the COVID-19 outbreak in the early months of the year, with concerns of spreading the virus any further.
-However, one live show was performed at the 2020 Festival and this was Nathan Cassidy with his stand-up show 'Observational'.

 The 2021 festival took place during 6–30 August 2021, though it was much reduced in size, with 528 shows in person and 414 online.
 The 2022 festival took place from 5–29 August 2022 and marked a return to pre-pandemic levels, with 3,334 shows.
-Fifty were livestreamed, by NextUp Comedy, for the first time ever since the founding of The Fringe, in an effort to stay true to The Fringe Society's 2022 vision of equality and inclusiveness.
-The 2023 festival will take place from 4–28 August 2023.
+Fifty were livestreamed, by NextUp Comedy, for the first time ever since the founding of the Fringe, in an effort to stay true to the Fringe Society's 2022 vision of equality and inclusiveness.
+The 2025 festival took place from August 1 to 25.
+The 2026 edition is scheduled from August 7 to 31.